NicOudart/PyBWE/docs/Performance_tests.md

 ### The test report

-For each method (BWE, PBWE and SSBWE), an Excel test report will be exported.
+For each method (BWE, PBWE and SSBWE), a Markdown test report will be exported.
-Each sheet of these Excel files will correspond to a specific test metric.
+Each section of this Markdown files will correspond to a specific test metric.

-The reports can be found in:
+After running the tests, the reports can be found in:

-* test/PyBWE_Report_test_performances_white_noise.xlsx
+* test/PyBWE_Report_test_performances_white_noise.md

-* test/PyPBWE_Report_test_performances_white_noise.xlsx
+* test/PyPBWE_Report_test_performances_white_noise.md

-* test/PySSBWE_Report_test_performances_white_noise.xlsx
+* test/PySSBWE_Report_test_performances_white_noise.md

 In the case of the PBWE, as 2 co-polarimetric channels 00 and 11 are generated for the test, we return the metrics for each channel.